 S. Lampkin, U.S. Air Force

-This movement of the church is why the construction workers were so confused when they found a buried body.
+This movement of the church is why the construction workers were so confused when they found that in the ground.
 They had no idea there was a cemetery right beneath their feet.

 5. Mount Olivet Cemetery